simoncragg/jans-labyrinth/README.md

 ## Algorithm

-Uses the depth-first search / backtracking algoritm to generate a maze.
+Uses the depth-first search / backtracking algorithm to generate a maze.
 The maze solver is based off the same algorithm but has some added features, namely line-of-sight detection of the exit and dead end corridors.

 ## Project name